ch-stark/argocdpoliciesblog/blog.md

 ### Summary

-   This overview had the purpose to explain why it is a good idea to use Policies together with GitOpsOperator/ArgoCD.
-Both
-   approaches can heavily benefit from each other.
+   This overview had the purpose to explain why it is a good idea to use Policies together with `GitOpsOperator/ArgoCD`.
+Both      approaches can heavily benefit from each other.
 Certainly it needs to be highlighted that the focus of RHACM-Policies is to support customers becoming `compliant` from a technical point of view.
-It can be even seen as `ArgoCD extension to Governance`.
+It can be even seen as a `ArgoCD extension to Governance`.
 You get all the great benefits highlighted above out of the box.
-   Both `sites` will provide further features in the future like enhanced `Operator` or `Dependency` Management.
-   We would like to get your feedback and thoughts on this topic.
+   Both `sites` will provide further features in the future like enhanced `Operator` or `Dependency` Management and we think of further integratin possibilities.
+We would love to get your feedback and thoughts on this topic.